Apprenticeship Levy

 For further details on the calculation and payment of the apprenticeship levy, read HMRC draft legislation.

-Will employers who don’t pay the levy still get funding for apprenticeships?
+Will employers who don’t have to pay the levy still get funding?

-Yes.
-All employers are still able to access funding for approved apprenticeships.
-We recognise that apprenticeships are an essential way for SMEs to develop their employees and contribute to growth.
+Yes, all employers can access funding for approved apprenticeships.
+Apprenticeships are an essential way for small and medium-sized enterprises (SMEs) to develop their employees and contribute to growth.

 How is Skills Development Scotland involved?

-Skills Development Scotland (SDS) has established an employer-led Scottish Apprenticeship Advisory Board (SAAB) to strengthen employer contribution to the development of apprenticeships in Scotland, ensuring they are aligned with industry and economic need, Fair Work and job opportunities.
+Skills Development Scotland (SDS) has established an employer-led Scottish Apprenticeship Advisory Board (SAAB) to strengthen employer contribution to the development of apprenticeships in Scotland.
+This ensures they are aligned with industry and economic need, Fair Work and job opportunities.

-Both SDS and SAAB continue to engage with the Scottish Government, employers and partners ahead of the levy's introduction.
+Both SDS and SAAB continue to engage with the Scottish Government, employers and partners.